AllanBlanchard/tutoriel_wp/english/basic-instructions-and-control-structures/introduction.md

 -> $\{ P \}\quad  C\quad \{ Q \}$ <-

-In the beginning of this tutorial we have seen that this triple expresses the following: If the property $P$ holds before the execution of $C$ and if $C$ terminates, then the property $Q$ holds too.
+In the beginning of this tutorial we have seen that this triple expresses the following: if the property $P$ holds before the execution of $C$ and if $C$ terminates, then the property $Q$ holds too.
-For example, if we take up again our (slightly modified) programme for the computation of the absolute value:
+For example, if we take up again our (slightly modified) program for the computation of the absolute value:

 ```c